 Over the decades, especially once copper mining exploded in Montana, Chinatowns developed in both Butte and Anaconda.
 Structures with historical significance from this era have been preserved, including the Mai Wah Noodle Parlor and Wah Chung Tai buildings, now home to the Mai Wah Museum, which serves to examine the Asian experience in Montana.

 The Pekin Noodle Parlor, established in 1909, is still operating in its original building and is considered to be one of the oldest continuously running Chinese restaurants in the country.

 Mai Wah Noodle Parlor and Wah Chong Tai Mercantile.
 Credit: Flickr Jasperdo (CC BY-NC-ND 2.0)

 The Butte-Anaconda Historic District was declared a National Historic Landmark in 1961.
 More details about this area and its historical significance may be found via the National Park Service.

 The George Nakashima Woodworker Complex, New Hope, pennsylvania

 Designated a National Historic Landmark in 2014, the George Nakashima Woodworker Complex is a 12-acre property with 14 buildings that comprise the legacy of George Nakashima, architect and revered furniture designer-craftsman.

-The buildings, designed by Mr. Nakashima, represent the International Style in architecture and highlights the influences of Japanese culture and nature.
-The buildings are a mix of studios, workshops and residences, some of which are still occupied by members of his family.
+The buildings, designed by Mr. Nakashima, represent the International Style in architecture and highlight the influences of Japanese culture and nature.
+The buildings are a mix of studios, workshops, and residences, some of which are still occupied by members of his family.
 The unique furniture designs of Mr. Nakashima and his daughter, Mira, are still produced on the property.

 George Nakashima House.
 Credit: Flickr neogejo (CC BY-NC-ND 2.0)